GreptimeTeam/docs/docs/v0.7/en/greptimecloud/usage-&-billing/dedicated.md

-# Dedicated
+# Dedicated Plan

-The dedicated plan offers unlimited data storage, completely isolated resource control and network, and includes support from our SRE team.
+The dedicated plan offers unlimited data storage and retention, completely isolated resource control and network, and includes support from Greptime's SRE team.

 If you require absolute isolation from other users or need to exceed the maximum WCU and RCU limits of the Serverless Plan,